 Then learn more about the two housing policy documents that the Arlington County Board adopted in September 2015.

 The process—Responding to a three-year-long housing needs analysis, County staff and an 18-member citizen working group made recommendations for updated goals to meet those housing needs, as well as outlined tools and strategies that might be used to reach these goals.
 They shared, and received input on, the recommendations through public forums, surveys, work sessions, and other means.

 Going forward—The Affordable Housing Master Plan (the goals) and Implementation Framework (staff guidance regarding tools) reflect widespread community input and provide a foundation for housing decisions over the next decade and beyond.

 Lots more to think about.
 Explore this website for more on housing affordability and sustainable communities.
 Link to highlights and presentations from AHS’s annual affordable housing forum and JACKtalk series.
 Follow us on Twitter (or follow the feed in the column to the right).
 And sign up to learn about upcoming events via email.

-We appreciate the support provided to our public education campaign efforts by—
+We appreciate the support provided to our public education campaign and other efforts by—

 *Important note: AHS was set up to help with the longterm effort to build and preserve affordable housing.
 Looking for affordable housing or housing assistance now?
 Please visit the Arlington County Housing page.